Alanoud-Alsalman/MyPracticeLab/README.md

 # MyPracticeLab
-Abunch of random lab practice files to learn new programming languages or learn more of a programming language
+A bunch of random lab practice files to learn new programming languages or learn more of a programming language